 The purpose of this article is to teach you All About Dark Chocolate in relation to the low FODMAP Diet.

 The term “dark chocolate” typically encompasses bittersweet and semisweet chocolate, and from a U.S. perspective, this makes sense, because the FDA does not distinguish between those terms.
-(As long as the chocolate contains 35% cacao mass, it can be labeled either semisweet or bittersweet chocolate – and it CAN contain dairy.
-More on that later).
+As long as the chocolate contains 35% cacao mass, it can be labeled either semisweet or bittersweet chocolate – and it CAN contain dairy (more on dairy inclusion later).

-For this article, All About Dark Chocolate & The Low FODMAP Diet, I will be including unsweetened chocolate as well – and throw in cacao nibs for good measure.
+For this article, All About Dark Chocolate & The Low FODMAP Diet, we cover all kinds of dark chocolate, including unsweetened chocolate and cacao nibs.
 For information on cocoa, please refer to All About Cocoa.
 There is a lot to learn there, as well.

 Is Dark Chocolate Low FODMAP?